cuu508/cronsim/README.md

 ## DST Transitions

-CronSim handles Daylight Saving Time transitions differently from Debian's cron.
+CronSim handles Daylight Saving Time transitions the same as Debian's cron.
 Debian has special handling for jobs with a granularity greater than one hour: